Why Are My Feet Swollen? Causes of Swollen Feet

 What Is Edema?

 Edema is a condition in which the body retains too much water.
 This can make parts of the body, including the arms, legs, hands, face, and feet, swell.
 What is the cause of edema?
-It may be caused by a variety of medical conditions.
+Edema, or swelling, occurs due to a variety of medical conditions.
 Standing for long periods of time may provoke edema.
 Taking a long plane trip can trigger fluid retention.
 Some women notice edema during their monthly period.
 Edema may be caused by more serious underlying conditions including liver disease, kidney disease, heart failure, deep vein thrombosis (DVT), low protein levels in the blood, and other conditions.

 Sprains, Strains, and Broken Bones

 Swelling in the legs and a swollen foot may be a sign of an injury to the foot or lower leg.
 Broken toes, ankle sprains, ankle strains, and broken bones are just a few injuries that may result in swelling.
 Swelling is a normal response to injury.
 Inflammation facilitates healing.
 If you are injured so badly that it causes a lot of pain, you cannot put weight on your foot, or the area looks very abnormal, seek immediate medical attention.

 Swollen Feet During Pregnancy